Nooshu/NestJS-Frontend/docs/readme/govuk-frontend.md

-# Updating GOV.UK Frontend
+# GOV.UK Frontend Integration

 The application uses the GOV.UK Frontend package (`govuk-frontend`) for styling and components.
-The current version is 5.11.1 as specified in `package.json`.
+The current version is 5.11.2 as specified in `package.json`.

 ## Before Updating